 If a biologist changes a "Submitted" lab order an email notification may be sent to the lab representative (subject line, "SUBMITTED Lab Order Updated Notification").

-Powered by a free Atlassian Confluence Open Source Project License granted to ScienceBase: data and information management for scientists.
+Powered by a free Atlassian Confluence Open Source Project License granted to U.S. Geological Survey.
 Evaluate Confluence today.